obvonage/deved-platform/content/blog/en/community-member-spotlight-kiran-krishnan.md

 ## Any Coding Articles You Want Our Audience to Know About?

-You can read my [post](https://www.kirandev.com/blog/send-sms-golang), “How to send an SMS with Golang using Vonage SMS API”.
-Or check out my [PR](https://github.com/supabase/gotrue/pull/333) where I integrated Vonage into Supabase.
+You can read my ["How to send an SMS with Golang using Vonage SMS API" post](https://www.kirandev.com/blog/send-sms-golang).
+Or check out my [PR where I integrated Vonage into Supabase](https://github.com/supabase/gotrue/pull/333).

 ## What's Next For You?